wp-plugins/social-media-feather/readme.txt

 = How can I see the social icons in action? =

 Have a look at [our site](http://synved.com/) or the [Stripefolio portfolio theme demo](http://wpdemo.synved.com/stripefolio/) where you can see the social sharing and following features in action

+= How do I disable rendering of sharing / bookmarking buttons on a specific post/page? =

+You can achieve this by using *Custom Fields*.
+Simply set a custom field of `synved_social_exclude_share` to "yes" (without quotes) to disable share buttons on the post or page.
+Alternatively set `synved_social_exclude` to "yes" (without quotes) to disable both sharing and following.

+= How do I disable rendering of follow buttons on a specific post/page? =

+You can achieve this by using *Custom Fields*.
+Simply set a custom field of `synved_social_exclude_follow` to "yes" (without quotes) to remove following buttons from the post or page.
+Alternatively set `synved_social_exclude` to "yes" (without quotes) to disable both sharing and following.

 == Screenshots ==